rhansen2/dyndao/README.md

 myORM = getORM() // see tests for example obj, err := myORM.Retrieve(ctx, tableString, pkValues) if err != nil {
-	panic(err)
+	return errors.Wrap(err, "Retrieve")
 }

 // Lack of result is not considered an error in dyndao - "nil, nil" would be
 // returned
 if obj == nil {
-	panic("no object available to update")
+	return errors.New("no object available to update")
 } else {
 	// obj is a dyndao/object, see github.com/rbastic/dyndao/object
 	obj.Set("UPDATE_TIMESTAMP", object.NewSQLValue("NOW()"))
-	// nil means 'transactionless save', otherwise you can pass
+	// nil below means 'transactionless save', otherwise you can pass your own
-	// a *sql.Tx
+	// *sql.Tx
 	r, err := myORM.Save(ctx, nil, obj)
 	if err != nil {
-		panic(err)
+		return err
 	}
 	// ...
 }